zhangjunhd/reading-notes/design/SearchPatterns.md

 This reframing of search has produced a whole new generation of discovery tools and recommender systems.
 Last.fm, Pandora, Ambiently, and StumbleUpon are search without the box.
 We click, jump, and vote.
 Keywords are displaced by hearts and thumbs.

-# Chapter 2.
-The Anatomy of Search
+# 2. The Anatomy of Search
 Our map to search features five elements: users, creators, content, engine, and interface.

 ![](https://learning.oreilly.com/library/view/search-patterns/9781449380205/httpatomoreillycomsourceoreillyimages498402.png.jpg)